Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Experiment

 \subsection{Further Analysis}

-\paragraph{Ablation Study}We conduct an ablation study to examine the impact of different perspectives on MPSC.
-We adopt Uniform as the intra-consistency measure in this experiment.
+\paragraph{Ablation study.} We conduct an ablation study to examine the impact of different perspectives on MPSC.
 The results are presented in Table \ref{tab:ablation}.
 Evidently, both the specification and test case perspectives play crucial roles in our framework.
-Additionally, the results indicate that test cases contribute more to the improvements than specifications.
-We attribute the observation to the superior quality of test cases, as generating an accurate test case is considerably simpler than abstracting a comprehensive and sound specification.
+Additionally, test cases contribute more to the improvements than specifications.
+We attribute the observation to the better quality of test cases, as generating an accurate test case is considerably simpler than abstracting a comprehensive and sound specification.

+\paragraph{Qualities of three perspectives.} We present the accuracy\footnote{Accuracy is equal to pass$@1$.} of generated solutions, specifications and test cases in Table \ref{tab:three_perspectives_acc}.
+The quality of all three perspectives is insufficient individually.
+Indeed, the generated verification properties (i.e. specifications and test cases) are even poorer than the generated solutions.
+It implies that prior works \citep{zhang2023ALGO,chen2022CodeT} relying on generated verification properties as experts for majority voting on solutions may fail, as these experts perform worse than the choices (i.e. solutions) themselves.
+Additionally, it indicates that the significant improvements brought by MPSC do not solely depend on the high quality of verification properties.
+The improvements come from the consistency information within LLMs, which helps to distinguish noise from high-quality solutions.

-\paragraph{Generalization over different LLMs} MPSC is a model-agnostic framework that assumes black-box access to the underlying foundation model.
-To examine the generalization of MPSC, we employ open-source LLMs, in addition to ChatGPT, as foundation models.
-In specific, we consider two highly proficient LLMs for code, Code Llama and WizardCoder in Python with three scales of parameters, 7B, 13B and 34B.
-The experiment results presented in Table \ref{tab:generalization} demonstrate that MPSC consistently yields significant improvements across all models, which proves the extraordinary generalization of our proposed framework.
+\paragraph{Generalization over different LLMs.} MPSC is designed as a model-agnostic framework that assumes black-box access to the underlying foundation model.
+In assessing the extent of MPSC's generalization, we employ many other LLMs in addition to ChatGPT as foundation models.
+In specific, we consider the strongest model, GPT4, and three highly proficient open-source coding LLMs, Code Llama, WizardCoder and DeepSeek Coder in Python.
+The experimental results presented in Table \ref{tab:generalization} show that MPSC consistently yields significant improvements across all models, which demonstrates the robust generalization capabilities embedded in our proposed framework.